k1jst/newsm-policy/healthsafety.md

 # Health and Safety Policy

-> Everyone should strive to maintain a safe environment for
+> Everyone should strive to maintain a safe environment at the